Why Is This Place so Great?

 Located on Bali’s neighboring island, Lombok is the quieter and less expensive method of attaining paradise.
 Similar to Bali, it offers great shore breaks for surfing, possesses idyllic landscapes (including waterfalls, volcanos, and even a pink sand beach!), and is steeped in history as well as culture.
 Lombok is also a great port to go island hopping from.
 With its close proximity to the three Gili Islands, it only takes a 20-minute boat journey to explore new surroundings and is much cheaper than attempting to do so from Bali.

-For Luxury Choose: The Oberoi, Lombok
+Luxury Hotel: The Oberoi, Lombok

 The Oberoi, Lombok, is a secluded resort spanning 24 acres across lush tropical gardens.
 The resort features 50 spacious thatched-roof pavilions and villas that were designed by Peter Muller, an Australian architect who started the private villa trend in Bali, and all contain luxurious marble bathrooms with its own private walled-off garden, a sunken bath, separate shower unit, double sink vanities, and a private terrace.
 Those who are looking for a bit of added luxury should book a Luxury Villa with Private Pool or a higher category room to receive at least 1,700 square feet of extra space, including a private pool that is 8.7 yards in length, a raised dining pavilion, walk-in closet, and a larger bathroom with two separate vanities.